 You don’t have to remove successful rows to carry out another import – those rows will just be ignored.

 The Internal: Status column is blank for a row – did it import?

 This may occur if you left blank rows in your import.
 If you don’t see a failure message, the row likely imported, but you might want to confirm that the data exists in Replicon.

 I’d like to restart my import on a blank spreadsheet.
 How can I do that?

 Click the Create Template button, and you can start over.

-Your access in RIA is dependant on your assigned permissions.
+Your access in RIA is dependent on your assigned permissions.
 Therefore, you can only carry out actions in RIA that you can perform in your Replicon instance.
-If you get an access error that mentions permissions, you don’t have the permissions required to carry out the import.
+If you get an All access checks failed to authorize operation error that mentions permissions, you don’t have the permissions required to carry out the import.

 Yes, you can add and import more rows on a template you’ve already used.